Bigamy is defined as the act of marrying one person while you are still married to someone else.1

 Incest is always a felony in California.
 The potential prison sentence is sixteen (16) months, two (2) years or three (3) years—the same as for felony bigamy.21

-California Penal Code 284 defines the crime of marrying the husband or wife of another in California.
+California Penal Code 284 defines the crime of marrying the husband or wife of another.
 Basically, you commit this crime if you marry the person who is committing bigamy.22

 Marrying the husband or wife of another is a felony, carrying the same prison sentence as California bigamy.23

 For questions about the crime of Penal Code 281 bigamy in California, or to discuss your case confidentially with one of our California criminal defense and immigration attorneys, do not hesitate to contact us at Shouse Law Group.

 We have local criminal law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.

 1 Penal Code 281 PC – Bigamy. (“(a) Every person having a husband or wife living, who marries any other person, except in the cases specified in Section 282, is guilty of bigamy.”)